enord 8 months ago

 I came to a similar conclusion, my implementation uses recursion but also leans on shared mutable variables, which is something I usually avoid especially for more "mathy" code. https://jasonhpriestley.com/short-simple-unification

-• nyrikki an hour ago
+• nyrikki 8 months ago

 I think your choice is more readable and maintainable, but did you consider call-with-current-continuation?